Afreen89/LiveHealthyBackend/README.md

 - This profile will be created based on the Sign Up option on the static web app.

-- For sign in page, we will use hte email and password of an already existing account.
+- For sign in page, we will use the email and password of an already existing account.

 ## Azure Function App: